*Ōþala: SS-rune

-Othala is widely used in popular culture, including by J.R.R.
-Tolkien along with other historical runes in The Hobbit, as seen on Thror's map of Erebor.
-These further form the base for the dwarvish Cirth writing systems used in The Lord of the Rings and described in Tolkien's Legendarium.
-The rune is also used as the symbol for the "Lore" resource in Northgard, released in 2018, and in Stargate SG-1, Othala is a world in the Ida Galaxy where the Asgard had lived.
-The Anti-Defamation League notes that because it is part of the runic alphabet, the othala rune is often used in non-racist manners, such as these, and should be interpreted in conjunction with its context.
+The Anti-Defamation League notes that because it is part of the runic alphabet, ᛟ rune is often used in non-racist manners and should be interpreted in its context of use.

 Heathenry

-Othala, along with other runes more widely, often feature prominently in the practices of Heathens, and are commonly used to decorate items and in tattoos.
-The use of runes such as othala by far-right groups has been strongly condemned by some Heathen groups, including Asatru UK which released a public statement that "[it] is categorically opposed to fascist movements, or any movements, using the symbols of our faith for hate".
+ᛟ, along with other runes more widely, often feature prominently in the practices of Heathens, and are commonly used to decorate items and in tattoos.
+The use of runes such as ᛟ by far-right groups has been strongly condemned by some Heathen groups, including Asatru UK which released a public statement that "[it] is categorically opposed to fascist movements, or any movements, using the symbols of our faith for hate".